R. S. Thomas: Religious views

-Views on Welsh politics
+Other views

 Thomas believed in what he called "the true Wales of my imagination", a Welsh-speaking aboriginal community in tune with the natural world.
-He viewed western (specifically English) materialism and greed, represented in the poetry by his mythical "Machine", as the destroyers of community.
-He could tolerate neither the English who bought up Wales and in his view stripped it of its wild and essential nature, nor the Welsh whom he saw as all too eager to kowtow to English money and influence.
+He viewed economic materialism (represented in his poetry by the mythical "Machine") as the destroyer of community.
+Thomas was hostile towards both English people who purchased homes and other properties in Wales and to those Welsh people who he perceived as being unnecessarily accommodating to them.

-Thomas was an ardent supporter of the Campaign for Nuclear Disarmament (CND) and described himself as a pacifist, but also supported the nationalist Meibion Glyndŵr fire bombings of English-owned holiday cottages in rural Wales.
+Thomas was an ardent supporter of the Campaign for Nuclear Disarmament (CND) and described himself as a pacifist, but also supported the nationalist Meibion Glyndŵr group, which carried out arson attacks against English-owned holiday cottages in rural Wales.
 On this subject he said in 1998, "What is one death against the death of the whole Welsh nation?"
 He was also active in wildlife preservation and worked with the RSPB and Welsh volunteer organisations for the preservation of the red kite.
 He resigned his RSPB membership over their plans to introduce non-native kites to Wales.

-Thomas was a supporter of Welsh independence.
+Thomas was an ardent supporter of Welsh independence, stating that it would make Wales poorer but arguing that was a sacrifice worth making.